Luracast/Restler/FORMS.md

     @return array {@label Sign In}

 Restler by default uses `Submit` as the default text for form submit buttons.
-You can customize that using the above anotation.
+You can customize that using the above annotation.

 ## @field